 - UPS – While UPS is best known for shipping packages, they also provide several other helpful services to businesses and consumers.
 If you need to receive mail at a physical address, UPS is an excellent alternative to P.O. boxes.
-Some of the best features include the following: An actual street address, not P.O.box number, 24-hour access to your mail, packages accepted from all carriers, package, and mail notification, mail holding and forwarding, as well as, call-in mail check.
+Some of the best features include the following: An actual street address, not P.O.box number, 24-hour access to your mail, packages accepted from all carriers, package and mail notification, mail holding and forwarding, as well as call-in mail check.

 - Mailboxforwarding – Another terrific P.O.box alternative is Mailboxforwarding.
 The company provides mailbox scanning services, so you don’t have to check it yourself.
-Members are provided with a street address in which all types of mail can be delivered to it.
+Members are provided with a street address to which all types of mail can be delivered it.
 Your mail will be sent to one of three locations, including Los Angeles, California, Pompano Beach, Florida, or Grandville, Michigan.
 When mail comes in, the outside of the package or envelope is scanned.
 The company then sends that image to you on the Mailboxforwarding site.
 You just log in to see what you’ve received.
 They will then follow your instructions, whether it be forwarding to your physical address, opening it for you, or just getting rid of it.
 All scanning is performed in a secure environment.